 - Measuring ‘sustainable value’ using a multi-dimensional approach of environmental, social, financial and patient outcomes at the micro and population-level

-Part I. Self-study module
+Part I. Self-study online

-All course content is presented in the online module.
-You will need about 4 hours to go through this round-up of theory and practice.
+All course content is presented in an interactive online module.
+You will need about 4-6 hours to go through this round-up of theory and practice.
 A discussion forum allows you to meet fellow participants and get to know each other's areas of interest and work.
 At the end of the module, you are invited to sketch out a plan of work that you might want to undertake, in preparation for the workshop discussions.
 All online content will be available to you until your Work-in-Progress session.

 Part II.
 Live workshop online